 Distance Learning Delivery Formats

-Hybrid Programs integrate the best features of online learning with on-campus experiences.
-A hybrid program may require a student to attend on-campus classes, meetings, or weekend seminars.
-Coursework in a hybrid may be up to 100% online.
+Blended Programs integrate the best features of online learning with on-campus experiences.
+A blended program may require a student to attend on-campus classes, meetings, or weekend seminars.

 The University offers many additional distance learning courses.
 See the Registrar's Office for course listings.